heuer/segno/docs/pillow-qrcodes.rst

 Pillow
 ======

-In order process the output of Segno with Pillow you may use the :doc:`artistic-qrcodes <artistic-qrcodes>` plugin or use the result of Segno's capability to generate PNG images directly.
+In order to process the output of Segno with Pillow you may use the :doc:`artistic-qrcodes <artistic-qrcodes>` plugin or use the result of Segno's capability to generate PNG images directly.